 • Merchandise sales

-• Events with an entrance fee (see the gambling policy)
+• Events with an entrance fee (see the gambling policy within the student handbook)

+Recognized student organizations must adhere to the Student Handbook Soliciting, Petitioning, Selling, Surveying, and Publicizing policy.
 Fundraising activities may not include door-to-door solicitations.
-Student organizations can engage in off-campus solicitations, but must notify JMU’s Development Office before seeking public donations.
+Recognized student organizations can engage in off-campus solicitations but must notify JMU’s Development Office before seeking public donations.

 Gambling